-Another new type of system designed for large-area, low-temperature diamond deposition utilises multi-slot microwave antennas and surface wave plasmas (SWPs) [23] (figure 3).
-SWP reactors use multiple 5 kW, 2.45 GHz microwave generators to launch microwaves along separate waveguides into which several carefully designed slots have been cut allowing the microwaves to access the reactor chamber below.
-Quartz windows separate the waveguide slots from the vacuum chamber while allowing the microwaves to initiate plasmas beneath the slots.
-Thus, a set of small dense plasmas is formed in a rectangular array allowing substrates of area 600 × 400 mm2 to be coated.
-The substrate stage is water-cooled, allowing nanocrystalline diamond films to be deposited at temperatures as low as 100-500°C.
+Another new type of system designed for large-area, low-temperature diamond deposition utilizes multi-slot MW antennas and surface wave plasmas (SWPs) [23] (figure 3); SWP reactors use multiple 5 kW, 2.45 GHz MW generators to launch MWs along separate waveguides into which several carefully designed slots have been cut allowing the MWs to access the reactor chamber below.
+Quartz windows separate the waveguide slots from the vacuum chamber while allowing the MWs to initiate plasmas beneath the slots.
+Thus, a set of small dense plasmas is formed in a rectangular array allowing substrates of area $600 \times 400 \text{ mm}^2$ to be coated.
+The substrate stage is water-cooled, allowing nanocrystalline diamond films to be deposited at temperatures as low as $100-500^{\circ}$ C.